Dignity Health Sports Park: Concerts

 The Vans Warped Tour was held annually in the stadium parking lot until the tour's final year in 2018.

 It also served as the host facility for the first two seasons of Spike TV's Pros vs Joes reality sports contests.

 In 2007, the stadium hosted the bands Héroes del Silencio, on their 2007 Reunion Tour, and Soda Stereo on their Me Verás Volver tour.

 In 2023, ENHYPEN played a show at the stadium on October 6.

 In film and TV

-The facility is frequently used to provide a stadium background in film, television and advertising.
-The complex was the site of tasks for the third season of the CBS reality competition Tough as Nails.
+The facility is available to rent as background location for film, television and advertising.
+The complex was the site for the third season of the CBS reality competition Tough as Nails.
 The sports park was the site of the final task and finish line of 33rd season of The Amazing Race.

 Transportation

 Dignity Health Sports Park is located south of the Avalon Boulevard exit on California State Route 91.

 In 2017, the LA Galaxy launched a shuttle bus service operated by Long Beach Transit.
 With two routes connecting Dignity Health Sports Park with the Harbor Gateway Transit Center and Del Amo station on the Los Angeles Metro Rail's A Line.